jcb91/IPython-notebook-extensions-wiki/Home-4.x-(Jupyter).md

 Note the directory name for a package isn't always precisely the same as the name of the package.
 For instance, the directory for `drag-n-drop` is named `dragdrop`.

-On some systems, for example MacOS X using MacPorts, `jupyter nbextension` is executed using `jupyter-nbextension-#.#` where `#.#` is the version of Python being used by the notebook.
+On some systems, for example Mac OSX using MacPorts, `jupyter nbextension` is executed using `jupyter-nbextension-#.#` where `#.#` is the version of Python being used by the notebook.

 2. Activating an extension
 --------------------------